-Here, to be eligible for MassHealth CarePlus, an individual's modified adjusted gross income must be less than or equal to 133% of the federal poverty level.
-130 CMR 505.008(A)(2)(c).
-The Appellant did not dispute that her annual income is \$30,999.
-In 2023, 133% of the Federal Poverty Level equaled \$19,392 annually for a household of one, and \$26,232 for a household of two.4 There is no dispute that the Appellant's income currently exceeds 133% of the Federal Poverty Level.
-As such, unfortunately, the Appellant does not meet the financial requirements to qualify for MassHealth CarePlus.
-Therefore, MassHealth did not err in issuing the November 13, 2023, notice.
+Here, to be eligible for MassHealth CarePlus, an individual's modified adjusted gross income must be less than or equal to 133% of the federal poverty level, which is \$1,670/monthly for a household of one.2 130 CMR 505.008(A)(2)(c).
+The Appellant did not dispute that her gross monthly income is \$6,501.
+Accordingly, there is no dispute that the Appellant's income currently exceeds 133% of the federal poverty level.
+Therefore, the Appellant does not meet the financial requirements to qualify for MassHealth CarePlus.3 Thus, MassHealth did not err in issuing the April 4, 2024, notice and the appeal is denied.